varigence/docs/bimlflex/concepts/load-parameters.md

 | ---------- | ------------------------------------- | ------------ | ------------- | ----------- |
 | AW_SRC     | AW_SRC.Sales.SalesPerson.ModifiedDate | LastLoadDate | 20/09/2015    | 109         |

-## Parameters in BimlFlex Excel
+## Parameters in BimlFlex

-When a parameter is added to an object in BimlFlex Excel Add-in, the metadata will be managed the BimlFlex framework and used to generate all the required components to track and update the value defined.
+When a parameter is added to an object in BimlFlex, the metadata will be managed within BimlFlex and used to generate all the required components to track and update the value defined.
 Below demonstrates how a data parameter has been incorporated into a source to target loading package.
 Note that this load starts and ends with sequence containers that are specifically for managing this new parameter.

 ![Parameters ETL Pattern](../user-guide/images/bimlflex-ss-v5-parameters-etl-pattern.png "Parameters ETL Pattern")